A Medical Student Blog

 About

-profile-picture.jpg Dear All, I’m currently a third-year medical student with interests in everything related to medicine.
+profile-picture.jpg Dear All, I’m currently a fourth-year medical student with interests in everything related to medicine.
 In 2006, I studied acupuncture at the Beijing University of Traditional Chinese Medicine for three months.
-For the past two and half years, I’ve been working with a pediatric surgeon at the Children’s Hospital of Boston on liver dysfunction, as well as on omega-3 fatty acids in children with short bowel syndrome.
+For the past three and half years, I’ve been working with a pediatric surgeon at the Children’s Hospital of Boston on liver dysfunction, as well as on omega-3 fatty acids in children with short bowel syndrome.

-I am fascinated by the potential of surgery, nutrition and complementary medicine.
+I am fascinated by the potential of medicine, surgery, nutrition and complementary medicine.
 At the same time, I’m disturbed by the lack of evidence that surrounds some medical practices.
 I’m also deeply concerned about the conflicts of interest that are pervasive in the mainstream and complementary medical world.
 We often hear of how pharmaceutical companies have influence on doctors — this week’s New England Journal of Medicine paper written by Dr. Blumenthal’s team talks about these issues (April 26th, 2007).
 Less talked about, but equally important, is how herbal companies and natural medicine doctors are vulnerable to quality lapses, financial influence as well.
 For my posts, I will try to be aware about this and please let me know if you start to see me slipping in my awareness.

 I’m going to try my best to talk about issues that are directly relevant to your health and my health — but avoid rehashing topics that you hear about all the time.
 Most likely, the posts will be on things that have frustrated my professors, or topics that really need to be told but for some reason haven’t gotten out to the public — such as preventable medical errors or important nutritional information that everyone should know about.